thisiskushal31/Agility/README.md

 ## Features

-- Pages Designed inspired by Modern UI
+- Modern UI/UX-inspired responsive pages
+- Express.js for connecting frontend to backend
-- Login and Register Using MongoDB
+- Login and Register Using MongoDB using JSON Web Token keep user logged in using stored cookie
+- Use of safe login so the only logged in used can view `\workspace` contains
 - Kanban Board with flexibility of Remove and Add using local storage
 - User/Team Member Remove and Add